 The Addiction Definition: What is it?

-Addiction, first and foremost, is a disease.
+The addiction definition, first and foremost, establishes that addiction is a disease.
 It’s not a choice, a moral flaw or a failing of any kind.
 In decades past, society looked down on anyone with an addiction.
 Today, however, we know that it’s an illness just like any other.

 Addiction is a change in the brain.
 When addiction occurs, users often become single-minded about the substance they crave.
 The brain’s circuitry and reward system get rewired, and the focus of life becomes maintaining the addiction.